 - When a pituitary tumor is present, surgery may be performed to remove the tumor.
 The pituitary gland is accessed through the nose in a procedure called transsphenoidal surgery.
 The procedure is delicate and requires a surgeon who is experienced in the procedure.

 - Medications may be used to block hormone action, to shrink pituitary tumors to reduce compression symptoms.
 They may sometimes be used prior to surgery.

 - Hormone replacement may be used to supplement missing or deficient hormones.

 - Targeted radiation therapy may be used in conjunction with other treatments to decrease tumor size and excess hormone production.

-Individuals should work with their doctor and/or an endocrinologist, a doctor who specializes in treating disorders of the endocrine system, to determine the best course of treatment for them.
+Treatment may not completely resolve a condition or may cause additional pituitary dysfunction, either immediately or in the future (such as with surgery and radiation, respectively).
+Individuals should work with their healthcare practitioner and/or an endocrinologist, a doctor who specializes in treating disorders of the endocrine system, to determine the best course of treatment for them.